pranz1996/Periodic-Task-Scheduling/README.md

 - organization/admin can see the tasks completed by each employees

-Features to be implemented:
+Limitation based on Features:

-13) reminder notification as it has set
+1) reminder notification as it has set

-Future enhancement:

-14) Generalized for different oraganizations which follows:
+2) Generalized for different oraganizations which follows:
   - Organization -> departments -> projects -> modules -> tasks or
   - Organization -> departments -> projects -> tasks or
   - Organization -> departments -> tasks or